 - Incidents of reported bullying need to be reported to the class teacher and the Headteacher in writing.
-All incidents will be recorded centrally on the school's database.
+All incidents will be recorded.
 The Headteacher will monitor all incidents and outcomes.
 Governors will be informed of all incidents at least once every term. - Support will be given to the target.
 The class teacher will speak to all children involved about the incident separately or if appropriate as a group.
 This will be reported to the Headteacher. - The problem will be identified and possible solutions suggested. - Staff will adopt a problem-solving approach through PSHE lessons. - Appropriate action will be taken to end the bullying behaviour or threats of bullying. - The bully (bullies) may be asked to apologise genuinely.
-Other consequences may take place and appropriate sanctions applied, eg. loss of privileges, spending playtime and lunchtimes with an adult in the reflection room, completing a behaviour reflection sheet, withdrawal from class, withdrawal from participation in a school visit, club or event that is not essential to the curriculum. - Ideally the pupils will be reconciled.
+Other consequences may take place and appropriate sanctions applied, eg. loss of privileges, spending playtime and lunchtimes with an adult in the reflection room, completing a behaviour reflection sheet, withdrawal from class, withdrawal from participation in a school visit, club or event that is not essential to the curriculum. - Ideally the pupils will be reconciled. - An attempt will be made and support given to help the bully (bullies) understand and change their behaviour.

-- An attempt will be made and support given to help the bully (bullies) understand and change their behaviour. - If the bullying continues, or in the more serious cases of bullying, parents will be informed and invited into the school for a meeting to discuss the problem. - Mediating meetings, with both parents and pupils present, may be used to resolve the issues. - All incidents will be recorded and kept on file. - In repeated or serious cases the school may follow the following sanctions: lunchtime exclusion, fixed-term exclusion, permanent exclusion. - The Headteacher and teaching staff will assess whether any other authorities (local authority, police) need to be involved.
+- If the bullying continues, or in the more serious cases of bullying, parents will be informed and invited into the school for a meeting to discuss the problem. - Mediating meetings, with both parents and pupils present, may be used to resolve the issues. - In repeated or serious cases the school may follow the following sanctions: lunchtime exclusion, fixed-term exclusion, permanent exclusion. - The Headteacher and teaching staff will assess whether any other authorities (local authority, police) need to be involved.